CraxYeD/CraxYeD/README.md

 - 👋 Hi, I’m @CraxYeD
 - 👀 I’m interested in gaming ,coding and we go jim 💪
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and blender